Radiometric dating: Radiocarbon dating method

 A carbon-based life form acquires carbon during its lifetime.
 Plants acquire it through photosynthesis, and animals acquire it from consumption of plants and other animals.
 When an organism dies, it ceases to take in new carbon-14, and the existing isotope decays with a characteristic half-life (5730 years).
 The proportion of carbon-14 left when the remains of the organism are examined provides an indication of the time elapsed since its death.
 This makes carbon-14 an ideal dating method to date the age of bones or the remains of an organism.
 The carbon-14 dating limit lies around 58,000 to 62,000 years.

 The rate of creation of carbon-14 appears to be roughly constant, as cross-checks of carbon-14 dating with other dating methods show it gives consistent results.
 However, local eruptions of volcanoes or other events that give off large amounts of carbon dioxide can reduce local concentrations of carbon-14 and give inaccurate dates.
-The releases of carbon dioxide into the biosphere as a consequence of industrialization have also depressed the proportion of carbon-14 by a few percent; conversely, the amount of carbon-14 was increased by above-ground nuclear bomb tests that were conducted into the early 1960s.
+The releases of carbon dioxide into the biosphere as a consequence of industrialization have also depressed the proportion of carbon-14 by a few percent; in contrast, the amount of carbon-14 was increased by above-ground nuclear bomb tests that were conducted into the early 1960s.
 Also, an increase in the solar wind or the Earth's magnetic field above the current value would depress the amount of carbon-14 created in the atmosphere.